 - Not reporting to your probation officer

 - Committing other crimes

-Judges have the ability to impose whatever punishment they deem appropriate, up to the maximum limits of the state.
-Punishment may include:
+Judges can impose whatever punishment they deem appropriate, up to the maximum limits of the state.

 - Community service

 - Large fines